alkem-io/website/content/en/help-collaboration-tools/1-introduction.md

 To make progress on a set of Challenges, you need a way to share information with the community, gather knowledge or allow interaction between members.
 For each callout, question, or excercise, you may want to gather input in a different way.
 You may want short answers in a discussion, or more visual contributions in the form of a whiteboard.
 The platform offers you several collaboration tools, and will continue to expand these types, that you can use everywhere.
 The current set of tools are:

 * **A Post** to start a discussion, send a message with information such as a guidance video, or to ask your community a question.
 Members are able to respond with short comments.
-* **A Collection of posts** to gather information in a more structured way.
+* **A Call for posts** to gather information in a more structured way.
 As a lead you can choose to add some guiding questions or information fields that members have to fill in.
 Members are able to respond with a more extensive answer, including references, tags, and visuals.
 Also, other members can comment on the response of that member.
 * **A Whiteboard** to allow members to contribute visually, for example to submit post-its to a stakeholder map or sketching the vision of a Challenge.
-* **A Collection of Whiteboards** to gather multiple responses in a more visual way.
+* **A Call for Whiteboards** to gather multiple responses in a more visual way.
 The lead can choose a template that members must fill in when submitting their answer, for example can everyone draw their vision for this Challenge.
 * **A Collection of links** to gather materials in a set of links, for example relevant articles, blogposts, or guidance documents.
 Members are able to add a link with a title and a short description.

 ![](./collaboration-types.png)